 Finally, the practices of conventional agriculture contribute to other negative health conditions more directly.
-Farmworkers, who are disproportionately Latine (a gender-inclusive alternative to "Latino"), are exposed to chemically-derived pesticides that contain known carcinogens.
-16 Chemical fertilizers have been linked to both water and air pollution, both of which disproportionately affect communities of color. ^{17,18}
+Farmworkers are exposed to chemically derived pesticides that contain known carcinogens.
+11 Chemical fertilizers have been linked to both water and air pollution, both of which disproportionately affect communities of color. ^{12, 13}

-Iroquois Valley has been committed to human health since day one, best represented by the goals and motivation of our Co-Founder and Board Chair, Dr. Stephen Rivard.
-Dr. Rivard sees nutritious food as the best form of preventative medicine against epidemics like heart disease, diabetes, obesity, and cancer, and is increasingly encouraged by the direct connections being made healthy soil and a healthy planet.
+Iroquois Valley has been committed to human health since day one, best represented by the goals and motivation of our Co-Founder and Board Member, Dr. Stephen Rivard: "Nutritious food is the best form of preventative medicine against epidemics like heart disease, diabetes, obesity, and cancer, and is increasingly encouraged by the direct connections being made between healthy soil and a healthy planet."